October 1, 2020

 - If you notice on my cleaning routine I wash sheets and towels on Saturdays.
 This works really well to keep the towels clean and put away on schedule.

-- If you have some extra stinky towels use 1/2 cup baking soda in a wash with warm water and then re-wash the towels with your favorite laundry powder or liquid.
+- If you have some extra stinky towels use 1/2 cup baking soda in a wash with warm water and then re-wash the towels with your favorite laundry powder or spray.

 Stop using liquid fabric softener